deepakbackuply/softaculous_api/cpanel/guide/upgrade_installation.md

 ## Upgrade installation using Softaculous API guide

-This document explains how to upgrade an installation using Softaculous API.
+This guide explains how to upgrade an installation using Softaculous API.

 ### via cURL
 ```php